 Solutions Law Press, Inc.™ provides human resources and employee benefit and other business risk management, legal compliance, management effectiveness and other coaching, tools and other resources, training and education on leadership, governance, human resources, employee benefits, data security and privacy, insurance, health care and other key compliance, risk management, internal controls and operational concerns.
 If you find this of interest, you also be interested reviewing some of our other Solutions Law Press, Inc.™ resources here.

-If you or someone else you know would like to receive future updates about developments on these and other concerns, please be sure that we have your current contact information including your preferred e-mail by creating your profile here.
+If you or someone else you know would like to receive future updates about developments on these and other concerns, please be sure that we have your current contact information including your preferred e-mail here.

 ©2023 Cynthia Marcotte Stamer.
 Non-exclusive right to republish granted to Solutions Law Press, Inc.™ All other rights reserved.
 For information about republication or other use, please contact Ms. Stamer here.